rsehgal/G4Workshop_Calicut/README.md

 5) Try to compile that appication using cmake : Compilation steps follows:
    **cd Dummy
    mkdir build
    cd build
+   cmake ..
    make**

-6) This will create an executable with the same as your project name.
+7) This will create an executable with the same as your project name.
    In the current case this is **Dummy**

-7) Run the executable
+8) Run the executable
    **./Dummy**

 NOTE : This will just create a skeleton application.
 You have to add the code as per the handon exercise mentioned here